How to Say “The Woman Is Happy” in Chamorro – Describing Others

 u changes to iguma’i gima’

-Additionally, vowel harmony does not typically apply to loanwords.
+📝Vowel harmony does not typically apply to loanwords.
 So for the word flores, even though it has an “o” as its first vowel, we would not change it to i fleres.
 Instead, most Chamorus would just say i flores.

-Now that we’ve learned the rules for vowel harmony, let’s do some practice drills for applying vowel harmony rules with the article “i”:
+Now that we’ve learned the rules for vowel harmony, let’s practice applying them to actual words.
+We’ll practice this pattern:

 Root WordVowel Harmonized